pjsummersjr/spfx-alert-extension/README.md

 This will create the .sppkg package file under [Project Root]/sharepoint/solution/[package name].sppkg

 You can define the name of the .sppkg file in [Project Root]/config/package-solution.json under paths/zippedPackage.

+As [describe here](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/hosting-extension-from-office365-cdn#update-your-solution-project-for-the-cdn-urls), this package file needs to be deployed to your tenant app catalog and you have to approve of the code being served from SharePoint Online.